bayileyegnabate/07PewlettHackardAnalysis/README.md

 	6. titles.csv

 ## software / Tools:
     * PostgreSQL 14.2
     * pgAdmin4 6.8
     * Terminal

 ## Results:
-	* Provide a bulleted list with four major points from the two analysis deliverables.
-Use images as support where needed.

-	* 41380 ( around 14% ) of PH's employees  will be retiring in the coming few years
+    * 41380 (around 14% ) of PH's employees  will be retiring in the coming few years
     * there are a only around 1,500 employees who are eligible for the mentorship program.
 	* The results of this analysis will help PH how to proceed of to fill more than 40,000 positions
     * The upcoming retirement for each title is summrized in the teable bellow:

 <table border="1" class="dataframe">
   <thead>